Conformal Prediction: a Unified Review of Theory and New Challenges: Foundations of Conformal Prediction

+In a more intuitive sense, Proposition \ref{prop:onlineindep} states, under the exchangeability assumption and in the online mode, that the errors made at different steps by randomised conformal predictors are independent.
+The experiment involved in predicting $z_{101}$ from $z_1, \dots, z_{100}$ is not entirely independent of the experiment involved in predicting, say, $z_{105}$ from $z_1, \dots, z_{104}$.
+The $101$ random numbers involved in the first experiment are all also involved in the second one, but this overlap does not actually matter.

-Going back to conformal predictors, we already know that the probability of error is below the miscoverage level $\alpha$.
+Summing up, we already know that the probability of error is below the significance level $\alpha$.
 In addition to that, events for successive $n$ are probabilistically independent notwithstanding the overlap.
 Hence, $(1-\alpha)$\% of consecutive predictions must be correct.
 In other words, the random variables $\mathbbm{1}_{z_{n+1} \notin \gamma^{\alpha} (z_1, \dots, z_{n})}$ are independent Bernoulli variables with parameter $\alpha$. \cite{vovk2009online} focuses on the prediction of consecutive responses, especially when the number of observations does not exceed the number of parameters.

 It should be noted that the assumption of exchangeability rather than randomness makes Proposition~\ref{prop:onlineindep} stronger: it is very easy to give examples of exchangeable distributions on $\mathbf{Z}^N$ that are not of the form $P^N$ --- where it is worth recalling that $P$ is the unknown distribution of examples.
 Nonetheless, in the infinite-horizon case (which is the standard setting for the online mode of prediction) the difference between the exchangeability and randomness assumptions essentially disappears: according to a well-known theorem by de Finetti, each exchangeable probability distribution on $\mathbf{Z}^{\infty}$ is a mixture of power probability distributions $P^{\infty}$, provided $\mathbf{Z}$ is a Borel space \citep{hewitt1955symmetric}.
 In particular, using the assumption of randomness rather than exchangeability in the case of the infinite sequence hardly weakens it: the two forms are equivalent when $\mathbf{Z}$ is a Borel space.